awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ## Example 3: Amount AWS can collect on seller's behalf<a name="data-feed-example-query-aws-collect"></a>

-To find out how much AWS can collect on a seller's behalf, minus any refunds, credits, and forgiven accounts, you can run a query like the following:
+To find out how much AWS can collect on a seller's behalf, minus any refunds, credits, and forgiven accounts, you can run a query as shown in the following example\.

 ```
 SELECT sum(amount) FROM billing_event